miroslavpopovic/auth-microservice-sample-dotnet7/README.md

 ### JavaScriptBffClient

-A combination of ASP.NET Core backend and JavaScript frontend app demonstrating usage of [BFF Security Framework](https://docs.duendesoftware.com/identityserver/v5/bff/).
+A combination of ASP.NET Core backend and JavaScript frontend app demonstrating usage of [Duende BFF Security Framework](https://docs.duendesoftware.com/identityserver/v6/bff/).
 Note that this approach is [recommended for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps).
 Another approach would be to do all the security interactions on client-side code, which ends in more complex JavaScript and considerably higher attach surface.
 It is discouraged for applications dealing with sensitive data.
-Read more about it in [Duende IdentityServer documentation](https://docs.duendesoftware.com/identityserver/v5/quickstarts/js_clients/).
+Read more about it in [Duende IdentityServer documentation](https://docs.duendesoftware.com/identityserver/v6/quickstarts/js_clients/).

 ### WpfClient

-A .NET Core WPF application demonstrating another usage of IdentityModel, as well as the device flow.
-It simulates the device without browser (i.e. Smart TV or gaming console) and displays link, code and QR code for device flow auth.
+A .NET Core WPF application demonstrating another usage of IdentityModel, as well as the [OAuth 2.0 device flow](https://www.rfc-editor.org/rfc/rfc8628).
+It simulates the device without keyboard input (i.e. Smart TV or gaming console) and displays link, code and QR code for device flow auth.

 ## Preparing

-This solution requires .NET 6.0 SDK or higher.
+This solution requires .NET 7.0 SDK or higher.

 ### Database connection strings